alexeyfv/blog/_posts/2023/02/2023-02-25-ef-inheritance.md

 - Table-per-class (TPC);
 - Table-per-type (TPT).

-In my practice, I also met another mapping strategy that I called `TPH with JSON`.
-The main idea of it is to convert properties from the derived classes to JSON payload and add discriminator column like in default `TPH` strategy.
+In my experience, I have also encountered another mapping strategy that I refer to as `TPH with JSON`.
+The main idea behind this strategy is to convert properties from the derived classes to a JSON payload and add a discriminator column, similar to the default `TPH` strategy.

 Let's have a look at the hierarchy below: